Thairo Estrada Player Props: Giants vs. Marlins

 Marlins Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Marlins pitching staff ranks 24th in MLB.
+- The pitching staff for the Marlins has a collective 8.3 K/9, which ranks 21st in MLB.

-- The Marlins' 4.56 team ERA ranks 18th across all league pitching staffs.
+- The Marlins' 4.47 team ERA ranks 18th among all MLB pitching staffs.

-- Marlins pitchers combine to give up 17 total home runs at a clip of 1.1 per game (to rank 12th in the league).
+- Marlins pitchers combine to give up 17 home runs (one per game), the 10th-fewest in the league.

-- Luzardo makes the start for the Marlins, his fourth of the season.
-He is 2-0 with a 1.93 ERA and 20 strikeouts in 18 2/3 innings pitched.
+- Cabrera (0-1 with a 4.63 ERA and 10 strikeouts in 11 2/3 innings pitched) gets the start for the Marlins, his fourth of the season.

-- His last appearance came on Tuesday against the Philadelphia Phillies, when the lefty went six innings, surrendering three earned runs while allowing eight hits.
+- The right-hander's most recent time out came on Wednesday against the Philadelphia Phillies, when he tossed five innings, surrendering two earned runs while allowing seven hits.

+- The 25-year-old has an ERA of 4.63, with 7.7 strikeouts per nine innings, in three games this season.
+Opponents are hitting .214 against him.

 © 2023 Data Skrive.
 All rights reserved.